johnliudk/isaac_omniverse_example/0_setup/README.md

 ### Natively

-To run Omniverse Isaac Sim in local environment natively, follow the [guide](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/setup.html#local-workstation-deployment) in Omniverse Isaac Sim documentation.
+To run Omniverse Isaac Sim in local environment natively, follow the [guide](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/setup.html#running-natively) in Omniverse Isaac Sim documentation.
 Running natively is recommended at current stage.

-### Docker (headless)
+### Docker

 Note that the docker version is in **Early Access**.
-Each Omniverse Kit instance can only connect to one Omniverse Kit Remote Client.
-By default, the window size is 1280x720.

 - Login into NGC